rgbatty/cauldron/README.md

 Given just a `system` (eg. `aarch64-darwin`), the flake will apply configuration for `aarch64-darwin`, using defaults for `user` and `host` details, applying them to the currently logged in user.

 Simply forking the repo, adding your `profiles`, and re-running the desired `just` command will apply your new configurations wherever they are relevant.
-### The Nix Kool-Aid

-> Nix allows for easy to manage, collaborative, reproducible deployments.
-This means that once something is setup and configured once, it works forever.
-If someone else shares their configuration, anyone can make use of it.

-### Project Structure

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>